Criticism of Google: Google Shopping rankings

 In late May 2012, Google announced that they will no longer be maintaining a strict separation between search results and advertising.
 Google Shopping (formerly known as Froogle) would be replaced with a nearly identical interface, according to the announcement, but only paid advertisers would be listed instead of the neutral aggregate listings shown previously.
 Furthermore, rankings would be determined primarily by which advertisers place the highest "bid", though the announcement does not elaborate on this process.
 The transition was completed in the fall of 2012.

-As a result of this change to Google Shopping, Microsoft, who operates the competing search engine Bing, launched a public information campaign titled Scroogled.
-The ad campaign was developed by leading political campaign strategist Mark Penn.
+As a result of this change to Google Shopping, Microsoft, who operates the competing search engine Bing, launched a public information campaign titled Scroogled, hiring political campaign strategist Mark Penn to run it.
 It is unclear how consumers have reacted to this move.
 Critics charge that Google has effectively abandoned its "Don't be evil" motto and that small businesses will be unable to compete against their larger counterparts.
 There is also concern that consumers who did not see this announcement will be unaware that they are now looking at paid advertisements and that the top results are no longer determined solely based on relevance but instead will be manipulated according to which company paid the most.

+European Union regulators found in 2017 that Google Shopping links also appear much higher in Google search results.
+In 2024, some owners of small sites have also criticized Google for burying their websites far behind Google Shopping and other results that lack the expertise found in the content of some of the smaller sites.